Last Planet Standing: Plot summary

-The Fantastic Five head to the galaxy where Reed and Sue's ship was destroyed, but find nothing.
-However, they receive a signal and head straight toward it.
-As they hoped, the signal is coming from Reed and Sue.
-Sue had created a force field to protect them both while their ship exploded.
+The Fantastic Five discover that Reed and Sue survived, having been protected by Sue's force field.
 Once the F5 find their missing teammates, they advise the President about the situation and head back home to help deal with it.
-Reed Richards has a long-standing plan to stop Galactus if it should ever become necessary.
+Reed has a long-standing plan to stop Galactus if it should ever become necessary.

-Meanwhile, Thor leads his mighty warriors into battle against Galactus.
-Galactus sends for his robotic troops to protect him.
-Spider-Girl and Vision arrive at Avengers Compound.
-Vision has already sent Nova and Earth Sentry into space to investigate matters.
-He orders the other A-Next members to wait.
-The situation worsens when the Revengers show up again, and A-Next want to take them down.
-Vision refuses to allow this because of the President's orders.

-The gods realize they are outmatched against Galactus.
+Meanwhile, Thor leads his warriors into battle against Galactus, but is overwhelmed in battle.
 While Thor is taken prisoner by Galactus, the other Asgardians escape.
-Dominas also apprehends the Odinsword for its cosmic power.
-Galactus absorbs the entire world of Asgard with the sword he finds.
+Dominas also apprehends the Odinsword for its cosmic power, allowing him to absorb Asgard.

 Back on Earth, Vision has agreed to send in a few members of A-Next to battle the Revengers, including Spider-Girl, Stinger, Mainframe, and Thunderstrike.
-As Thunderstrike faces Sabreclaw, he suddenly loses his powers due to the demise of Asgard.
+As Thunderstrike faces Sabreclaw, he suddenly loses his powers due to the destruction of Asgard.
 As Thunderstrike's secret identity is revealed, Spider-Girl and the rest decide to let the Revengers escape to bring their teammate into safety.

-Dominas attacks the Watcher, destroying the moon in the process.
-He telepathically announces the imminent destruction of Earth to its populace, causing widespread panic.

-Many of the Great Powers of the Universe gather at the far edge of reality to discuss Galactus's latest actions.
-They unite their power to send a Galactus-destroying bolt towards Earth, knowing that it could destroy the entire Milky Way.
-Reed Richards makes a desperate decision to use his single-shot transdimensional cannon, which is his one hope of stopping Galactus, against the bolt and its originators.